Published August 13, 2018

 5. Any Gig You’re Good At

 Do you have any special talents like singing, dancing or even just the ability to read and write?
-With websites like Fiverr you can get paid for providing virtually any service ranging from writing Tinder profiles to personalized travel itineraries to even dressing up like Jesus to deliver a video message.
+With websites like Fiverr, you can get paid for providing virtually any service ranging from writing Tinder profiles to personalized travel itineraries to even dressing up like Jesus to deliver a video message.
 Simply make a profile on the site describing your “special” skill and name your price (starting at $5 of course).
+For even more business inspiration, check out this list of 1001 profitable business ideas.
 Pretty soon you’ll be raking in checks for more than $5 and one day you may even be able to brag about being able to make a living by selling dog portraits on the internet.

 If you want to bring in some extra cash and give entrepreneurship a try then a side hustle is the perfect way to test the waters without taking a nosedive.
 Though it may be a scary thought to leave behind your 9-5, Invoice Home will always have your back.
 Our free plan is perfect for when you are new to the business game while we offer unlimited invoicing for when your side hustle evolves into a full-time business.
 Don’t listen to those who say “don’t quit your day job” and start your new business today!